-This page includes sample queries to run on our demo cluster preloaded with three sample datasets:
+This page includes sample queries to run on our demo cluster preloaded with four sample datasets:

 The following query on hourly counts returns a graph of the full time range of the dataset with the number of queries every hour: